 Following an initial process of reflection, debate and research, and a public consultation conducted in partnership with Hackney Council, in July 2020 the Board of Trustees of the Museum decided to keep and explain the statue of Robert Geffrye in its current position.

 The Museum wanted to seek feedback on the future of the statue and held a public consultation to help inform the Board's decision-making process.
 The online consultation was designed as an easy, accessible way for as many people as possible, particularly local residents, to have their say on this important issue.

-2,187 people took time to share their views.
+Over 2,000 people took time to share their views.
 Overall, the response was in favour of removing the statue.
 There was a wide range of responses and suggestions, including how the Museum should share the historic connections between the buildings and Geffrye.
-Read the summary of the public consultation about the statue (pdf), published in response to Freedom of Information requests.
+Read the summary of the public consultation about the statue July 2020 (pdf).

 Other information the Board considered

 The Board also took into account other information including the government's position to 'retain and explain', the building’s Grade I listed status which means any decisions to change the building require planning permission, and independent research into Geffrye.

 Since the Board made their decision the response from the public and Museum partners has caused the Board to reflect and discuss the decision further.